oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through creating a new page in an App UI extension that will let you search a list of accounts from Oracle's Customer Experience SaaS app showing specific fields you are interested in.
+This lab walks you through creating a new App UI extension with a page.
+We then use a Redwood template to design the page's overall structure.

-Estimated Time: 10 minutes
+Estimated Time: 5 minutes

 ### About <Product/Technology> (Optional)
 In this lab we leverage the Redwood welcome page template along with Oracle JET UI components to create a page that connects to Oracle SaaS's object and show you a list of accounts and allows filtering the list.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
+* Get familiar with the development environment
-* Creating pages
+* Learn to create pages
 * Leverage Redwood templates and components
-* Binding data from Oracle Cloud Apps data objects
-* Previewing your application

 *This is the "fold" - below items are collapsed by default*

 ## Task 1: Create an App UI application

-You are now seeing the home page of the visual development area for Visual Builder applications.
+You are now seeing the welcome page of the visual development area for Visual Builder applications.
 We'll now create a new application that could be deployed as an App UI extension to the Oracle SaaS instance.
-With App UIs you can create new interfaces that match specific business needs on top of Orace SaaS data.
+With App UIs you can create new interfaces that address specific business needs for your company.

-1. On the left side application overview area click to create a new App UI
+1. On the left side of the application overview area click to create a new App UI

 	![Image alt text](images/sample1.png)